Smallibs/kraft/README.md

 - a proof of this implementation
 - a client `insert` method conforming the specification
 - the log compaction
+- use IO monads for database évolution for instance
 - ...

 ## License